NextCenturyCorporation/neon-dash/src/app/library/README.md

 To use your own Visualization Elements:

 1. It's best if your Visualization element has a "draw data" function that accepts an **[array of search data objects](#search-data-object)**.
-If it does not, you will need to add a `dataReceived` event listener to a Search Component and use [search data transformations](#transforming-search-data-to-send-to-my-visualization) to notify your Visualization element to render the search data.
+If it does not, you will need to add a `searchFinished` event listener to a Search Component and use [search data transformations](#transforming-search-data-to-send-to-my-visualization) to notify your Visualization element to render the search data.
+Ideally (though not required), the "draw data" function should return the number of data elements in the visualization, if different from the size of the input data array.
 2. If you want your Visualization element to generate search filters, it's best if your Visualization element emits filter events with a `values` property in its [event detail](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/detail) containing a **[filter data array](#filter-data-array)**.
 If it does not, you will need to use [filter output data transformations](#transforming-filter-data-sent-from-my-visualization) to call the `updateFilters` function on the Filter Component in order for it to create the new filters.
 3. We recommend that all filterable visualizations should be able to accept [externally filtered data](#externally-filtered-data), so it's best if your Visualization element has a "change filters" function that accepts a **[filter data array](#filter-data-array)**.
 If it does not, you will need to use [filter input data transformations](#transforming-filter-data-to-send-to-my-visualization) to notify your Visualization element to change its [filtered values](#filtered-values).